a3f/libvas/README.md

     • memcpy     - Trivial implementation that doesn't supports foreign address spaces

 The appropriate backend is selected by CMake at configuration time.
 You can override the selection by specifying e.g. `cmake -DBACKEND=ptrace`.

+libvas has no external non-OS dependencies and is written in C++-compatible C89 and should compilable by any standard C or C++ compiler.

 ## Wrappers